Go to the profile of Commission Factory

 • Manual UTM tagging is not automated and must be set up for non-Google channels.

 • Large amounts of traffic are being reported as "direct", with a loss of data from the marketing channel that drove the consumer visit.
-This is prevalent due to a reporting issue with cookie consent banners, in which GA4 records the visit on the second page view after the consent.
+This is prevalent due to a reporting issue with cookie consent banners, in which GA4 records the visit on the second-page view after the consent.

 • Google's actual DDA algorithm is not shared publicly, which may impact what is reported in the affiliate (and other marketing) channels.